GLib.KeyFile

 full_path:

-return location for a string containing the full path of the file, or None
+return location for a string containing the full path of the file, or NULL to ignore

 Return type: